ashelkovnykov/linux/docs/managingUsers.md

 ### View All Groups for System

-To view all of the groups that exist on a system, their numerical IDs, and which users are members of the group, run the following command:
+To view all groups that exist on a system, their numerical IDs, and which users are members of the group, run the following command:

 ```shell